Native American Facts For Kids was written for young people learning about the Apache Indian

 If you'd like to know a few easy Apache words, "ash" (rhymes with 'gosh') means "friend" in Western Apache,

-and "ahéhe'e" (pronounced similar to ah-heh-heh-eh) means "thank you."
+and "ahéhe'e" (pronunciation ah-heh-heh-eh) means "thank you."

 What was Apache culture like in the past?
 What is it like now?